Wonder how is it to be a successful product designer?

 (37:20) Chou-Tac: That’s the magic part.

 (37:24) Michael DiTullo: Right, and you’re like “oh I draw something” and then “oh look here’s the final product it looks like the drawing” right?
-Of course there’s many, many steps, but it’s the, those are the two, the beginning and the end is what looks fun right?
+Of course, there are many, many steps, but it’s the those are the two, the beginning and the end is what looks fun right?
 So…